navilg/godaddy-ddns/README.md

 # README #

 **What is this repository for?**

-* Public IP address of many hosting servers are dynamic and it changes based on availability.
-Some examples include AWS EC2 instance, Home Servers, GCP Cloud, etc.
+* Public IP address of many hosting servers or self-hosted server in homelab is dynamic and it changes based on availability.
+For e.g. AWS EC2 instance (Without Elastic IP), Home Servers, GCP Cloud, etc.
 * This require updating the IP address in GoDaddy DNS record so that requests are forwarded to correct IP address.
 * This script uses cron jobs to check the current Public IP address of server and update the IP address in GoDaddy Manage DNS.
 * OS: Linux.
-Tested on Ubuntu server 18.04 LTS with BASH shell.
+Tested on Ubuntu server 20.04 LTS with BASH shell.
-* Required utility tools: curl, BASH shell.

 **Features**